Unlock your Mercedes-Benz radio

 Your Mercedes-Benz radio's serial number will usually look like one of the examples in this section above.

-Mercedes-Benz M serial example
+Mercedes-Benz Becker serial example

-Mercedes-Benz V serial example
+Mercedes-Benz Alpine serial example

-Mercedes-Benz BP serial example
+Mercedes-Benz Alpine serial example

-Mercedes-Benz BP serial example
+Mercedes-Benz Bosch serial example

 Mercedes-Benz C7 serial example